Skip to content

 Published: at 12:35 PM

 I've gone between software engineering and film for most of my career.
-People often wonder about my unusual career path so I'd like to share how I wound up here.
+People often wonder about my unusual path, so I'm sharing the story of how I bounced between these two worlds and found my way to tech.

 November 1